 By Jack Ganssle

 Twelve years of Catholic education taught me to hate writing.
 The nuns and Jesuits were very demanding and tolerated neither spelling errors nor grammatical mistakes.
 Getting a five page paper done seemed to require Herculean longhand efforts.
 My poor mother - an English major - typed a lot of these papers for her five kids on an ancient manual Olivetti.

 As an engineer I found that it was happily easy to get buried in a project and respond to non-techies with grunts and scribbled schematics.
 They'd go away pretty quickly.
-But over time I took more and more pleasure in getting the comments right, with enough narrative to insure one could completely understand the software without referencing the code itself.
+But over time I took more and more pleasure in getting the comments right, with enough narrative to ensure one could completely understand the software without referencing the code itself.
 Annotating schematics was even more interesting as space limitations meant one had to adopt an astonishingly concise style while conveying lots of information.
 Then I learned that one very effective way to elicit a project's requirements was to write the user's manual first. and that a truly well-written manual was a joy the customer and a source of pride to the author.
 So it was a natural progression to learning to love the art of writing in other forms as well.

 I cranked out some technical articles for a few publications, including two for Embedded Systems Programming, this magazine's original name, working with the rag's most colorful editor, Tyler Sperry.
 Then he called and asked for a monthly column.
 The first installation of Breakpoints appeared June, 1990, twenty years ago this month.